couchbaselabs/ep-engine-designs/completed/md5-sasl.md

     Password     (32-47): "f327hfqjibf3948f"

 If the authentication is successful the client will receive a message from the server containing the memcached success error code.

+####Error Codes

+#####SASL_OK (0)

+This error code is returned at the end of the authentication handshake to indicate that sasl authentication has completed successfully.

+#####SASL_CONTINUE (1)

+Indicates that the last message sent during the authentication handshake was received successfully, but that authentication has not yet finished and the server is expecting more information.
+For example, this error code is received during CRAM-MD5 sasl authentication as a response to the client specifying that the mechanism.
+SASL_CONTINUE will be received along with the challenge string.

+#####SASL_FAIL (2)

+May be received at any time during the sasl authentication handshake and indicates that authentication has failed.

+#####SASL_BADPARAM (3)

+Indicates that sasl authentication has failed because a bad or illegal authentication parameter was received.